 At the top of your screen is the title bar, and directly beneath the title bar is a menu bar.
 Below that are one or two rows of toolbars.
-In addition, your screen displays two more toolbars, the Draw and Modify toolbars, which are probably docked at the left and right sides of the screen (refer to Figure 1-2).
-Use the menus and toolbars together to give AutoCAD or AutoCAD LT commands to draw, edit, display information, and so on.
-I explain how to manage toolbars in Chapter 3, in the "Using toolbars" section.
+In addition, on the right is the Dashboard, which you use to give AutoCAD or AutoCAD LT commands to draw, edit, display information, and so on.
+You also use the Dashboard to change settings.
+I explain how to work with toolbars and the Dashboard in Chapter 3.